khaledhikmat/family-meeting/core/README.md

 Please note the following about this project:

 - This is an attempt to implement SFU (Selective Forwarding Unit) to support meeting broadcasts.
 There are some solutions such as [mediasoup](https://mediasoup.org/) that provides WebRTC Video Conferencing.
 Here is a simple project that demos mediasoup: [https://github.com/mkhahani/mediasoup-sample-app/tree/master](https://github.com/mkhahani/mediasoup-sample-app/tree/master).
-- There are two modes: `Monitor` and a 'Broadcast`. `Monitor` is responsible to detect an initial offer from a broadcaster and delegates the request (via a pub/sub topic) to a `Broadcast`.
+- There are two modes: `Monitor` and `Broadcast`. `Monitor` is responsible to detect an initial offer from a broadcaster and delegate requests (via a pub/sub topic) to `Broadcast`.
 - The `Broadcast` launches a separate asynchronous process to deal with each broadcast request.
 The broadcast manager always answers offers...it never initiates an offer.
 - Each connected `Participant` runs asynchronously to establish a particular connection using WebRTC offer/answer negotiation.
 - The backend of this is Firestore to track calls, offers and answers.